johannesvollmer/exrs/README.md

     - [x] a full-fledged image data structure that can contain any exr image, can open any image with a single function call (`read_all_data_from_file`) without knowing anything about the file in advance
-    - [x] decompress and decompress image sections either in parallel or with low memory overhead
+    - [x] compress and decompress image sections either in parallel or with low memory overhead
     - [x] read and write progress callback
     - [x] write blocks streams, one after another